timmcginley/41934/Schedule/README.md

 1. What are the [Roles](/Roles) of OpenBIM?
 1. What are the [Uses](/Uses) of OpenBIM?
 1. What is [IFC](/Concepts/IFC) and how can I see the data( [IFC File Analyzer](/Concepts/IFCFileAnalyzer) )?

-1. [BlenderBIM](/Concepts/BlenderBIM) Explore old models - also see the IFC properties
 1. Course [Assignments](/Assignments) and Feedback

 ## Week 2 - OpenBIM Management